wonilkim-wastaken/PBL5-TextRemoval/README.md

 This helps ensure participants are presented with images in a randomized sequence for each session.

+> ❗ You need to manually run this to randomize!

 ## Experimental Environment

 The VR scene consists of a simple room where six flyer objects are positioned in a semicircle around the participant's viewpoint.